 Some members are subject to separate management programs for specialty drugs that are covered under their medical benefits.

-- Medical Specialty Drugs: Some medical (injectable/infusible) specialty drugs require prior authorization.
+- Medical Specialty Drugs: Some medical (injectable or infusible) specialty drugs require prior authorization.
 In addition, some infused specialty medications must be administered at home or at an infusion suite.
 Learn how the Specialty Medical Drug program works and which drugs are included.

 - Self-Administered Drugs: Certain self-administered specialty drugs are only covered under the pharmacy benefit.
 Learn how the Self-Administered Drug program works and which drugs are included.